SenCodeMaker/whatsapp-database-merger/README.md

 ### Comparison

 In comparison to [natario's merger](https://github.com/natario1/whatsapp-database-merger/) this way should not abandon data or encounter problem for large message content.
+It also runs in seconds compared to hours with natario's on my dbs.